Video Cassette Recording

 An N1500 video recorder, with wooden cabinet.

 Video Cassette Recording (VCR) is an early domestic analog recording format designed by Philips.
 It was the first successful consumer-level home videocassette recorder (VCR) system.
 Later variants included the VCR-LP and Super Video (SV) formats.

 The VCR format was introduced in 1972, just after the Sony U-matic format in 1971.
 Although at first glance the two might appear to have been competing formats, they were aimed at very different markets.
 After failing as a consumer format, U-matic was marketed as a professional television production format, whilst VCR was targeted particularly at educational but also domestic users.
 Unlike some other early formats such as Cartrivision, the VCR format does record a high-quality video signal without resorting to Skip field.

 Home video systems had previously been available, but they were open-reel systems (such as the Sony CV-2000) and were expensive to both buy and operate.
 They were also unreliable and often only recorded in black and white such as the EIAJ-1.
-The VCR system was easy to use and recorded in colour but was still expensive: when it was introduced in 1972 the N1500 recorder cost nearly £600.
+The VCR system was easy to use and recorded in color but was still expensive: when it was introduced in 1972 the N1500 recorder cost nearly £600.
 By comparison, a small car (the Morris Mini) could be purchased for just over £600.

 VCR-format video cassettes with one inside a case (left) and the other on its own (right).
 A CD is shown for scale.

 The VCR format used large square cassettes with 2 co-axial reels, one on top of the other, containing 1/2 in chrome dioxide magnetic tape.
 Three playing times were available: 30, 45 and 60 minutes.
 The 60-minute videocassettes proved very unreliable, suffering numerous snags and breakages due to the very thin 17 μm video tape.
 Tapes of 45 minutes or less contained 20 μm thickness tape.
 The mechanically complicated recorders themselves also proved somewhat unreliable.
 One particularly common failing occurred should tape slack develop within the cassette; the tape from the top (takeup) spool may droop into the path of the bottom (supply) spool and become entangled in it if rewind was selected.
 The cassette would then completely jam and require dismantling to clear the problem, and the tape would then be creased and damaged.

 The system predated the development of the slant azimuth technique to prevent crosstalk between adjacent video tracks, so it had to use an unrecorded guard band between tracks.
 This required the system to run at a tape speed of 14.29 cm/s.
 6.56 cm/s was the speed of the long play variant.
+3.95 cm/s was the speed of Grundig's Super Video variant.

 The Philips VCR system brought together many advances in video recording technology to produce the first truly practical home video cassette system.
 The very first Philips N1500 model included all the essential elements of a domestic video cassette recorder: